Magazine Recycling Program

 - York – Consolidated Scrap Resources – 120 Hokes Mill Road.
 (Monday – Friday 7 a.m. -4 p.m. only)

-PLEASE NOTE: Containers are marked “magazines only” so that other non-glossy paper, plastic bags and trash are not deposited.
-All glossy paper is acceptable.
+PLEASE NOTE: Containers are marked “magazines only” so that other non-glossy paper, plastic bags, cardboard and other trash are not deposited.

 If you bring your collection to the House, stop by the reception desk at the House to say hello and get a written acknowledgement.